 The Rhetoric Society of America gives a Book Award for the best work in rhetorical study in a given year.
 We welcome nominees in any branch of rhetorical studies.

 Nominations are reviewed by the Awards Committee of the RSA Board, which recommends winners to the Board for final approval.
 Submit nominations for the Book Award to the Awards Committee Chair:

 To be considered for the Book Award, a scholar must be a member of the RSA.
 The book award subcommittee will consider any book that has a designated author or authors and that meets the eligibility requirements.
 Generally, edited collections and second editions are not eligible for this award.
 Translations are eligible.
 Please include 4 copies of the book for consideration.

 Send any questions by email to email@example.com.

-The 2013 Book Award honors books published by RSA members between January 1, 2012 and December 31, 2012.
+The 2017 Book Award honors books published by RSA members between January 1, 2016 and December 31, 2016.
 Generally, edited collections and second editions are not eligible for this award; translations are eligible.
-Book Award nominees must supply evidence that the book was published in 2012 (such as an indication on the copyright page or a letter from the publisher stating the month and year of publication).
+Book Award nominees must supply evidence that the book was published in 2016 (such as the date imprinted on the copyright page).
 Letters of nomination are welcome but not required.
 Authors may nominate their own work.

 Guidelines for Assessing Nominated Books